AlexCC93/readthedocs_test/docs/source/Configuring environment.rst

    source install/setup.bash

-And run the executable that was created using the ``--node-name <argument>`` during package creation, enter the command:
+And run the executable that was created using the ``--node-name <argument>`` during package creation.
+Type this command:

 .. code-block:: console